darkobits/formation/packages/formation/src/etc/config/README.md

 Configures global Formation behavior.

-**Note:** Formation uses these options during Angular's config phase, so the configurator must be invoked prior to bootstrapping (re: outside of `config` or `run` blocks).
+**Note:** Formation components are registered during Angular's `run` phase.
+Therefore, the configurator may only be invoked prior to bootstrapping or during the `config` phase.

 **Parameters:**